Challenge(s)

 Make the possibility of marine submersion an integral part of building design

-Irrespective of debate surrounding the extent of rising water levels due to climate change, this growing risk can be taken into account at a very early stage of development projects, specifically in their urban planning and architectural aspects.
-However, rather than merely adapting existing facilities to cope with greater environmental challenges, this resilience strategy also offers the opportunity to create brand new spaces.
+Regardless of the debate surrounding the extent of rising sea levels due to climate change, this growing risk can be considered at a very early stage of development projects, specifically in their urban planning and architectural aspects.
+However, rather than merely adapting existing facilities to cope with greater environmental challenges, this resilience strategy also offers the opportunity to create brand-new spaces.
+This way, the project can be used for longer if the possibility of flooding is already an integral part of the design.
+Correspondingly, HafenCity public places were designed for this purpose.

 In images